-This September 2014, every primary school and primary academy in England will deliver the new National Curriculum to their children.
-At Sandal Magna we aim to not only deliver this but also adapt it to suit the children of our community.
+At Sandal Magna we aim to not only deliver the 2014 National Curriculum but also adapt it to suit the children of our community.
 Below is the 'Purpose of Study' for each subject area of the new curriculum.
 In each year group the children will be taught new skills and acquire new knowledge along with deepening their understanding of each area.

 We aim to provide a broad, balanced, well-differentiated and inclusive curriculum that all children can have access to and which stimulates and challenges them to learn.